AustinKelsay/LND-DEA/README.md

   // e.g., from custom fields in the invoice memo const accountId = determineAccountFromInvoice(invoice);

-  // Record the transaction in our wallet segregation system await fetch('http://localhost:3000/api/transactions', {
+  // Record the transaction in our double-entry accounting system await fetch('http://localhost:3000/api/transactions', {
     method: 'POST',
     headers: {